hirzi/LSD/README.md

 	python lsd_hi.py -h

-If the observed data is of low-coverage (< 10x), we may not choose to retain the under
+If the observed data is of low-coverage (< 10x), it is generally better to work with genotype likelihoods than with called genotypes, so that uncertainty in the genotype is propagated and treated fairly.
+We can simulate low-coverage data from ms/msms via LSD-Low, which is a bash-scripted wrapper function for ANGSD and MsToGLF (http://www.popgen.dk/angsd/index.php/MsToGlf).
+MsToGLF and hence LSD-Low assume diploid sample size.
+Similar to LSD-High, LSD-Low allows the user to replicate (define) the depth and error rate.
+Additionally, the reference fasta index (of the observed data) must be supplied.

+	GLF_simulater_sumStats.sh -f msms_output -p 20,20 -l 5000 -d 5 -e 0.001 -r ref.fai -w working_dir -o output 2>&1 | tee -a log.file

 c) Efficiently generating simulations with ABCtoolbox